Chronology

 June 1, 1965

 Second solo show at Galerie Sonnabend in Paris.
-Eisenhauer wears a dress designed by Lee Rudd based on one of his Sunrises for the opening reception.
+Eisenhauer wears a dress designed by Leigh Rudd made with a silk fabric featuring a sunrise motif by the artist.

 Fall 1965

-First Brushstrokes painting is inspired by an image of a painted brushstroke from a science fiction comic-strip panel.
-Other invented Brushstroke works follow.
+First Brushstrokes painting is inspired by a science fiction comic-strip panel.
+Invented Brushstroke motifs follow.

 November 20–December 11, 1965

-Castelli presents the Brushstrokes along with recent ceramic pieces.
+Castelli presents Brushstrokes along with recent ceramic pieces.

 December 7–31, 1965